gigatechcsm/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/02-API_Broken_Object_Level_Authorization_(BOLA).md

 ## How to Test

-### Step 1: Understand API Endpoints and Object References
+### Understand API Endpoints and Object References

-- Review API documentation (e.g. OpenAPI specification), traffic, or use an interception proxy (e.g., **Burp Suite**, **OWASP ZAP**, **Postman**) to identify endpoints that accept object identifiers.
+Review API documentation (e.g. OpenAPI specification), traffic, or use an interception proxy (e.g., **Burp Suite**, **OWASP ZAP**, **Postman**) to identify endpoints that accept object identifiers.
 These could be in the form of **IDs**, **UUIDs**, or other references.

-  - Example:\
+Example:\
      `GET /api/users/{user_id}`\
      `GET /api/orders/{order_id}`\
      `POST /graphql`\
         `query: {user(id: "123") }`

-- With the knowledge gained in the previous step, review and collect third-party object identifiers (e.g. user IDs, orders IDs etc) that can be used subsequently in the object identifiers manipulation.
+With the knowledge gained in the previous step, review and collect third-party object identifiers (e.g. user IDs, orders IDs etc) that can be used subsequently in the object identifiers manipulation.

-- Additionaly, one can generate a list of potential IDs for brute-force or depending on the application context, utilize two different accounts to perform the tests.
+Additionaly, one can generate a list of potential IDs for brute-force or depending on the application context, utilize two different accounts to perform the tests.

-### Step 2: Manipulate Object Identifiers in API Requests
+### Manipulate Object Identifiers in API Requests

-- **Goal**: Determine if users can access or modify objects they do not own by altering object identifiers in API requests.
-  - **Modify a request**: Change the object identifier (e.g., user ID, order ID) in the URL or request body.
+With the goal to determine if users can access or modify objects they do not own by altering object identifiers in API request, change the object identifier (e.g., user ID, order ID) in the URL or request body.

-    - Example: Modify a request like `GET /api/users/123/profile` (where 123 is the current user ID) to `GET /api/users/124/profile` (where 124 is another user's ID).
+  Example: Modify a request like `GET /api/users/123/profile` (where 123 is the current user ID) to `GET /api/users/124/profile` (where 124 is another user's ID).

-- **Expected behavior**: In general, the API should return a **403 Forbidden** or **401 Unauthorized** if the user is not allowed to access the specified object.
-- **Vulnerable behavior**: The API returns **200 OK** or data from another user's resource, indicating a BOLA vulnerability.

-### Step 3: Test Object-Level Access with Different HTTP Methods
+### Test Object-Level Access with Different HTTP Methods

-- Test various **HTTP methods** for BOLA vulnerabilities:
+Test various **HTTP methods** for BOLA vulnerabilities:

-  - **GET**: Try accessing unauthorized objects by manipulating the object ID in the request.
+**GET**: Try accessing unauthorized objects by manipulating the object ID in the request.

-  - **POST/PUT/PATCH**: Attempt to create or modify objects that belong to other users.
+**POST/PUT/PATCH**: Attempt to create or modify objects that belong to other users.

-  - **DELETE**: Try to delete an object owned by another user.
+**DELETE**: Try to delete an object owned by another user.

-### Step 4: Test BOLA in GraphQL APIs
+### Test BOLA in GraphQL APIs

-- For **GraphQL APIs**, send a query with a modified object ID in the query parameters:
+For **GraphQL APIs**, send a query with a modified object ID in the query parameters:

+Example:

-  - Example: `query { user(id: "124") { name, email } }`.
+`query { user(id: "124") { name, email } }`.
-  - Ensure that the API checks the **authorization** on a per-object basis and not just at the query level.

-### Step 5: Test for Bulk Object Access
+### Test for Bulk Object Access

-- Test if the API allows unauthorized **bulk access** to objects.
+Test if the API allows unauthorized **bulk access** to objects.
 This could happen in endpoints that return lists of objects.

+Example:

-  - Example: `GET /api/users` returns data for all users instead of only the authenticated user’s data.
+`GET /api/users` returns data for all users instead of only the authenticated user’s data.

 ## Indicators of BOLA

-- **Successful exploitation**: If modifying an object ID in the request returns data or allows actions on objects that belong to other users, the API is vulnerable to BOLA.
+**Successful exploitation**: If modifying an object ID in the request returns data or allows actions on objects that belong to other users, the API is vulnerable to BOLA.

-- **Error responses**: Properly secured APIs in general would return `403 Forbidden` or `401 Unauthorized` for unauthorized object access.
+**Error responses**: Properly secured APIs in general would return `403 Forbidden` or `401 Unauthorized` for unauthorized object access.
 A `200 OK` response for another user's object indicates BOLA.

-- **Inconsistent responses**: If some endpoints enforce authorization and others do not, it points to incomplete or inconsistent security controls.
+**Inconsistent responses**: If some endpoints enforce authorization and others do not, it points to incomplete or inconsistent security controls.

 ## Remediations

 To prevent BOLA, implement the following mitigations:

-- **Object Ownership Checks**: Ensure that object-level authorization checks are performed for every API request.
+**Object Ownership Checks**: Ensure that object-level authorization checks are performed for every API request.
 Always verify that the user making the request is authorized to access the requested object.

-- **Role-Based Access Control (RBAC)**: Implement RBAC policies that define which roles can access or modify specific objects.
+**Role-Based Access Control (RBAC)**: Implement RBAC policies that define which roles can access or modify specific objects.

-- **Least Privilege Principle**: Apply the principle of least privilege to ensure that users can only access the minimum set of objects they need for their role.
+**Least Privilege Principle**: Apply the principle of least privilege to ensure that users can only access the minimum set of objects they need for their role.

-- **Use UUIDs or Non-Sequential IDs**: Prefer non-predictable, non-sequential object identifiers (e.g., **UUIDs** instead of simple integers) to make enumeration and brute-force attacks harder.
+**Use UUIDs or Non-Sequential IDs**: Prefer non-predictable, non-sequential object identifiers (e.g., **UUIDs** instead of simple integers) to make enumeration and brute-force attacks harder.

 ## Tools